tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - book details + book edit
   Effect is not really visible, but touching area is indeed as per gesture docs.
-  Not sure this is really useful on these screens.
+  Not sure if this is really useful on these screens.
   Not enabling for now.
 - search-admin (settings)
   Effect is very visible making the site lists narrow.